Last updated on April 26th, 2019 at 01:23 pm

 Baked Mac and Cheese

-- Boil the macaroni according to the package instructions, then drain it and set aside.
+- Boil the pasta: Boil the macaroni according to the package instructions, then drain it and set aside.

-- Add the milk and whisk to remove lumps.
+- Add milk to the roux: Add the milk and whisk to remove lumps.
 You can add it all at once or a bit at a time whisking rigorously until smooth.

-- Add the provolone cheese and half of the cheddar cheese and whisk until smooth.
+- Add cheese and Worcestershire sauce: Add the provolone cheese and half of the cheddar cheese and whisk until smooth.
 Add the Worcestershire sauce and stir well.
 Taste for seasoning and adjust as necessary.

-- Cook over medium-high heat until the sauce starts to thicken and bubble, should take about 5 minutes.
+- Cook sauce: Cook over medium-high heat until the sauce starts to thicken and bubble, should take about 5 minutes.
 Turn off the heat.

-- Add the cooked macaroni to the skillet and stir it until combined.
+- Add macaroni: Add the cooked macaroni to the skillet and stir it until combined.
 Top with remaining cheddar cheese and sprinkle smoked paprika over the cheese.